opengeospatial/Geotech/terminology/Troublesome terms.md

 Lead: TBC

+**Stratum / Unit / Formation**.
+Clarify correct terms that we should use (engineers are pretty bad at this).

 **Ground? model.**

 We need a parent (all encompassing) term to cover ALL types of model.
 See Working Draft section.